Bantoki/Personal_Portfolio/README.md

 **Portfolio Website**: [https://bantoki.github.io/Personal_Portfolio/]

-**Fully Responsive** - Works perfectly on all devices (Desktop, Tablet, Mobile)
+**Responsive Design** - Works on desktop, tablet, and mobile devices

 ---

 ## Project Overview

-This is my personal portfolio website showcasing my journey as a **BSc Information Technology student** at **JKUAT** and my experience as a **Full-Stack Developer** and **Tech Entrepreneur**.
-The portfolio highlights my technical skills, projects, educational background, and professional interests in **agricultural technology**, **youth empowerment**, and **community building**.
+This is my personal portfolio website showcasing my journey as a **BSc Information Technology student** at **JKUAT** and my experience in **Full-Stack Development**.
+The portfolio highlights my technical skills, projects, educational background, and interests in technology solutions.

 ### Portfolio Purpose

-* Showcase technical expertise and programming skills
+* Display technical skills and programming experience
-* Highlight real-world projects with measurable impact
+* Showcase real projects I have worked on
-* Demonstrate professional growth and entrepreneurial journey
+* Present educational background and learning path
-* Provide easy contact methods for collaboration opportunities
+* Provide contact information for opportunities
-* Present downloadable CV for potential employers
+* Share my approach to technology and development

 ---